natereed/old-natereed-gh-pages/_posts/2016-11-01-using-regression-to-predict-player-salaries.md

 ## 3. <a name="about">About Regression</a>

 Multiple regression is the most basic modeling technique for understanding the relationship between two or more variables.
-I'm going to assume familiarity with regression, but if you would like a refresher, Analytics Vidhya has an [excellent primer](https://www.analyticsvidhya.com/blog/2015/10/regression-python-beginners/).
+I'm going to assume familiarity with regression, but if you would like a refresher, [Analytics Vidhya](https://www.analyticsvidhya.com/) has an [excellent primer](https://www.analyticsvidhya.com/blog/2015/10/regression-python-beginners/).

 ## 4. <a name="the-data">The Data</a>

 Data going back to the beginning of baseball in 1871 is available in the Lahman database.
-Initially, I created my own database by scraping data from MLB.com and USAToday.com, but later I found that data as recent as the 2015 season is available on Sean Lahman's website http://www.seanlahman.com/baseball-archive/statistics/.
+Initially, I created my own database by scraping data from MLB.com and USAToday.com, but later I found that data as recent as the 2015 season is available on [Sean Lahman's website](http://www.seanlahman.com/baseball-archive/statistics/).
 It appears that the database is updated at the end of each season, as the last update was March 2016.

 ## 5. <a name="team-wins">Regression Example: Model Team Wins</a>